Showing posts with label finished 2008. Show all posts

 Needles: US#15/10.0mm (I knit tight; recommended needles: #13/9mm)

 Comments: Fun and quick pattern.
-Great diagrammed instructions on "Moebius Cast-On".
+Great diagrammed instructions on "Mobius Cast-On".
 For thrumming, I made each thrum very thin and rolled the piece in my hand to slightly felt; I spaced my thrums every 3-4 sts.

 February Project of the Month: Hearts, of course!